-Professional contractors generally go through several steps when they are laying stone veneer.
-Fortunately, these steps and the entire project can be completed within a day or two.
+Professional contractors generally go through several steps when they lay stone veneer.
+Fortunately, installers can complete these steps and the entire project within a day or two.

-Natural stone veneer is made from real stone, and it has become increasingly popular in the United States over the past few years.
-Because natural stone can be more difficult to work with, more contractors and property owners are choosing to work with and install stone veneer.
+Producers make natural stone veneer from real stone.
+It has become increasingly popular in the United States over the past few years.
+Because installers have a more difficult time working with natural stone, they are choosing to work with and install stone veneer.

-Stone veneer is a wonderful way to make the interior and/or exterior living spaces of your home more visually appealing.
-This is a simple and low maintenance way to update your home or any other structure, and it does not require a lot of tools.
-Almost all types of stone veneer are made from the same types of materials, and laying stone veneer is the same in almost all applications.
+You can use stone veneer to make the interior and/or exterior living spaces of your home more visually appealing.
+This is a simple and low maintenance way to update your home or any other structure.
+And it does not require a lot of tools.
+Producers make almost all types of stone veneer from the same types of materials.
+In addition, laying stone veneer is the same in almost all applications.

 These products do not require a lot of footing in order for the stone to be supported.
-In fact, the only requirement for installing stone veneer is that prior to installation, a masonry substrate is created for the stone to adhere to.
+In fact, the only requirement for installing stone veneer is that prior to installation, installers must create a masonry substrate for the stone to adhere to.
 Installers learn how to install stone veneer panels over concrete.

 Laying Stone Veneer: Thin Stone Veneer